graze/standards/OpenSource.md

 	0. It COULD contain:
 		0. Badges to show other relevant project statuses such as project version, code coverage, etc.

-0. The project MUST contain a CONTRIBUTING file.
+0. The project MUST contain a CONTRIBUTING.md file.
 	0. It MUST contain:
 		0. How to report an issue.
 		0. How to open a PR.